 These are the best cold-weather liner gloves you can get for your hands.
 It will protect your hands all day long.

 The Rho liners feature a moisture-wicking and breathable fabric that helps you manage humid conditions well.
-The fabric is fairly durable and it comes with touch screen adaptive abilities.
-This means that you should not have issues operating your smartphones when you wear them.
+The fabric is fairly durable, and it comes with touchscreen adaptive abilities.
+This means you should not have issues operating your smartphones when wearing them.

 Highlighted Features: